Brunel-Visualization/Brunel/gallery/src/main/webapp/docs/Brunel Documentation.md

 space for the chart to be square.
 The chart is positioned at the upper left of any space allocated for it, with the space inside the axes guaranteed to be square.
 You can use a combination of setting `square` with `aspect` and setting the X and Y ranges explicitly.
-In case of conflict, the `square` and `aspect` settigns will be honored and the ranges will be expanded to suit the other settings.
+In case of conflict, the `square` and `aspect` settings will be honored and the ranges will be expanded to suit the other settings.

+Instead of `aspect` you can specify the keyword `same` which ensures both axes are indentical in range

 Currently, polar is poorly supported; stacked polar bars (pie charts) work, and you can set the size on them to do a Rose Diagram (a pie chart with different radii for each wedge).
 Little else works.